dmbyte/clusterbuilder/clusterbuilder/ReadMe.md

 After creating the three files, simply run the buildit.sh script.

 put the policy.cfg in /root

 extract the perfcluster.tgz file and move the performancecluster directory to /root e.g. mv performancecluster /root/

+extract the correct dmb_kern_tune.*.tgz file and move the dmb_kern_tune directory /srv/salt/ apply by using this command: salt '*' state.apply